SetVenue Adult Production Policy

 Content-neutrality recital (Roommates.com defense).
 SetVenue's role in the Adult Production opt-in flow is content-neutral: SetVenue provides a categorical opt-in mechanism that allows Hosts to declare their Listing eligible for a legal class of production.
 SetVenue does not require, encourage, prompt, or materially contribute to the production of any specific Adult Production content within the meaning of Fair Housing Council of San Fernando Valley v.
 Roommates.com, LLC, 521 F.3d 1157 (9th Cir.
 2008) (en banc).

 Conspicuous-notice recital (Berkson v.
 Gogo / Sellers v.
 JustAnswer defense).
 The opt-in user-interface flow is designed to satisfy the conspicuous-notice and unambiguous-manifestation-of-assent standards articulated in Berkson v.
 Gogo LLC, 97 F. Supp.
 3d 359 (E.D.N.Y.
 2015); Cullinane v.
 Uber Techs., Inc., 893 F.3d 53 (1st Cir.
 2018); and Sellers v.
 JustAnswer LLC, 73 Cal.
 App.
 5th 444 (2021).
-The Adult Production opt-in is not a sign-in-wrap bottom-of-page checkbox; it is a discrete consent screen presented at the Listing-settings level and requires affirmative click-to-accept after disclosure of the terms in this Policy.
+The Adult Production opt-in is not a sign-in-wrap bottom-of-page checkbox; it is a discrete, off-by-default control presented at the Listing-settings level, accepted only by the Host's affirmative action with this Policy disclosed and available for review.

 3.3 Opt-In is Revocable